 - You will find different experiences and different figures: This article reflects my experience.

-- For all requests on contributions, pensions etc, use the informations available for your country.
+- For all requests on contributions, taxes, pensions etc, use the informations available for your country.

-- In France, one must contribute to these organizations, including supplementary retirement.
+- In France, one must contribute to these organizations, including retirement funds.